reicalasso/SentinelFS_AI/ROADMAP.md

-# 🧠 SentinelFS AI - Development Roadmap
+# 🧠 SentinelZer0 - Development Roadmap

 **Version**: 1.0.0 | **Date**: October 8, 2025 | **Status**: Active

 ## 📋 Executive Summary

-This roadmap outlines the development plan to transform the current research-grade AI model into a production-ready threat detection system for SentinelFS.
+This roadmap outlines the development plan to transform the current research-grade AI model into a production-ready threat detection system for SentinelZer0.
 The current model achieves excellent performance (ROC AUC 0.9963, F1 0.9869) but lacks critical production features.

 ---